Ecole Globale International Girls' School: History

-Ecole Globale was founded in 2013 by Amarjeet Juneja.
-This is amongst the best Schools in Dehardun was started to provide college-preparatory education to Girls students from India and from overseas.
+Ecole Globale was founded in 2013 by Amarjeet Juneja to provide college-preparatory education to girl students from India and overseas.
 There are over 300 students at the school.

 Affiliation

 Ecole Globale International Girls' School is affiliated with the Cambridge International Examinations (CIE) and the Central Board of Secondary Education (CBSE).

 Academics

 Ecole Globale offers education from grades 4th to 12th.
 Students have a choice to study science or commerce after Class 8th.
 The school is located on a 40 acre campus.

 Ecole Globale International Girls' School was awarded with the National Excellence Award at the 3rd National School Excellence Awards Ceremony hosted by Brain feed in New Delhi.

 Sports

 Students of Ecole Globale International Schools' students participated with other schools in different state level Competitions.